FPGA-MAFIA/fpga_mafia_wiki/docs/build_script/HW_elab_simulate.md

 ```
 If you receive the message 'Test passed,' it means everything is okay.

+- Tip : We recommend you to use the whole command and always include the previous flags to do all the necessary steps from the beginning, for example:
+`./build.py -dut mini_core -test basics -app -hw -sim` command.

 ### Background of elaboration and simulation command

 In this section, we will outline the commands that run in the background when you use the